Backbase/boat-bay/README.md

 This is where you can configure and set up product sources.
 It should contain definitions for your portals, sources, dashboard and spec types.
-Where username and password are you should use your own users.
+Where username and password are you should use your own.
-The example above show the configuration for 2 sources.
+The example above show the configuration for an example source, the data in this is not valid.
 Break down of the source example:

 - name: the name of your source
 - baseUrl: the base url that will be used for your specs